exalearn/molecular-graph-descriptors/README.md

 .xyz files of the lowest-energy structure of each cluster size *N*=3-30 and a set of 15 clusters and their predited potential energy.

+The formatted database for the 500k training and test sets used to train the published model can be obtained here: https://drive.google.com/file/d/1ZQNOhJnz0k_UWxc-CIIkYwE2d5o230Ad/view?usp=sharing

 ### graphdescriptors

 Code for generating graphs from molecular structures and computing various descriptors from .xyz files output from SchNetPack.
 The script get_descriptors.py collects a set of descriptors for all molecules in the .xyz file and outputs a csv file.